-This page is for students from abroad.
+This website is for students from abroad.
 You should read carefully through all the information provided below.
 You can also jump directly to one of the following sections:

 Erasmus students who plan to study English at Chemnitz on the basis of our Erasmus partnerships have to fill in a learning agreement at their home university in which they indicate which courses they wish to take.
-For this purpose we publish a ‘Preview’ of planned courses in November for the following April (Summer Semester) and in May for the following October (Winter Semester); the most recent preview can be found on the ‘Documents’ page here.
-Although every effort is made to ensure that the titles indicated are not changed, this cannot always be guaranteed, these changes are not problem for incoming Erasmus students, as they are automatically covered by the learning agreements.
-However students have to make sure that their level of English is adequate for our courses, i.e. basically C1 level in the Common European Framework.
+For this purpose we publish a general ‘Preview’ of the types of courses and their general topics (see below).
+Although the specific titles of the individual courses may change in each semester, these changes are not a problem for incoming Erasmus students, as they are automatically covered by the learning agreements.
+Incoming students have to make sure that their level of English is adequate for our courses, i.e. basically C1 level in the Common European Framework.
 Usually our Erasmus partners have to guarantee that level of English and remind incoming students that although the working language in the Department is English, some ‘survival German’ must be acquired before coming to Germany.
-From July and February onwards the detailed course descriptions are always available in the KoVo; you can find the current version on the ‘Documents’ page here.
+From July and February onwards the detailed course descriptions are always available in the KoVo; you can find the link to the current version below:

 Please register for any courses you want to attend in our department with the respective course tutors.
-Information as to how to go about this can generally be found in the detailed course description (see the KoVo on the ‘Documents’ page here).
-Before you decide to register for any courses, though, please take a look at the recommendations below and discuss them with your teachers at your home university before you put them into your learning agreement.
+Information as to how to go about this can generally be found in the detailed course description (see the KoVo here).
+Before you decide to put any courses into your learning agreement and register for them, though, please take a look at the recommendations below and discuss your choices with your teachers at your home university.

-The English Department comprises the subjects areas Linguistics, English/American Literature & Cultural Studies.
-You can choose to attend courses in any of these areas (see above), which will have to be listed on your learning agreement.
-This agreement has to be filled in and accepted/certified first by your sending institution and then by our International Office.
-The International Office will send you a confirmation of acceptance, which you may need in order to obtain a visa.
+The BA programme at our English Department comprises the subject areas Linguistics, English/American Literature, and British/American Cultural Studies.
+You can choose to attend courses in any of these areas.
+All of the courses you wish to attend have to be listed on your learning agreement.
+This agreement has to be filled in and accepted/certified first by your sending institution and then by our International Office (IUZ) and the departmental coordinator.
+The IUZ will send you a confirmation of acceptance, which you may need in order to obtain a visa (if you need that).

-In addition to the three above-mentioned areas, you will find that we are also offering Practical Language Courses (PLCs).
-However, we do not advise you to take many PLCs since these are the types of courses you can easily take at your at home university – apart from the fact that they are credited at a relatively low level, which will make it difficult for you to achieve the required 30 ECTS credit points.
+In addition to the three above-mentioned areas, you will find that we are also offering Language Courses.
+However, we do not advise you to take many Language Courses since they are aimed at German students of English and may thus be difficult to follow for speakers of other first languages.
+Moreover, these are the types of courses you can easily take at your home university and they are credited at a relatively low level, which will make it difficult for you to achieve the required 30 ECTS credit points.
 In other words, you should mainly consider attending seminars from the three main areas described above.
-Should you very strongly wish to partake in one of our PLCs, you need to contact the PLC Program Coordinator well in advance of your stay here.
-They will inform you of important PLC admission requirements and procedures (such as the Placement Test, etc.).
-Send them an e-mail with your name, home university, years of instruction and proficiency level of English, and the name of the PLC you would like to take.
+Should you very strongly wish to attend one of our Language Courses, you need to contact the Language Programme Coordinator well in advance of your stay here.
+They will inform you of important Language Course admission requirements and procedures (such as the Placement Test, etc.).
+Send them an e-mail with your name, home university, years of instruction and proficiency level of English, and the name of the Language Courses you would like to take.

 A GUIDE FOR INTERNATIONAL PARTNERS